NescafeByBolyukh/example/README.md

 # example
-This is a copy of http://example.com/ site
+This is a copy of http://example.com/ site.